DFE-Digital/get-into-teaching-app/app/views/content/teach-disabled-pupils-and-pupils-with-special-educational-needs.md

 No matter what settings you train and work in – whether it's mainstream schools, special schools, or both – you’ll work with pupils with complex needs.

-You can [find a course which specialises in special educational needs and disability (SEND)](https://www.find-postgraduate-teacher-training.service.gov.uk/start/subject?l=2) if you have a particular interest in this area.
+You can [look for a teacher training course](https://www.find-postgraduate-teacher-training.service.gov.uk/start/subject?l=2) and filter by 'courses with an SEND specialism' if you have a particular interest in the area.

 However, it’s not essential to do a course specialising in SEND.